Daniel Chapter Five

 Daniel 5:22-24

-'But you his son, O Belshazzar, have not humbled yourself, though you knew all this.
-Instead, you have set yourself up against the Lord of heaven.
-You had the goblets from his temple brought to you, and you and your nobles, your wives and your concubines drank wine from them.
-You praised the gods of silver and gold, of bronze, iron, wood and stone, which cannot see or hear or understand.
-But you did not honor the God who holds in his hand your life and all your ways.
-Therefore he sent the hand that wrote the inscription.'
+But, Belshatzar, you, his son, have not humbled your heart, even though you knew all this.
+Instead, you have exalted yourself against the Lord of heaven by having them bring you the vessels from his house; and you and your lords, your wives and your concubines drank wine from them; then you offered praise to your gods of silver, gold, bronze, iron, wood and stone, which can't see, hear or know anything.
+Meanwhile, God, who holds your very breath in his hands, and to whom belongs everything you do, you have not glorified.
+This is why he sent the hand to write this inscription;

 Belshazzar had known about what had happened with his grandfather but did not take it to heart.
 Instead, he went about partying it up and even went so far as to defile the things of God.
 He worshiped the material things (false gods) and ignored the fact that God was in charge of his life.
 Daniel tells him that this is the reason that God sent the hand to proclaim his fate.
 This same type of thing is happening more and more today as many people chase material things and forget the more important matters of life itself.